mihaimiculescu/TTN-ic880a-edison-gateway/README.md

-# The Things Network: iC880a-based gateway
+# The Things Network: Intel Edison + iC880a - based gateway

 Welcome to the reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the iC880a SPI concentrator with a Intel® Edison Kit for Arduino as host!